What to know about the international flotilla seeking to break Israel’s blockade of Gaza - WTOP News

 The flotilla’s goal

-Organizers say the flotilla includes 52 mostly small vessels carrying activists from dozens of countries.
-They are carrying a symbolic amount of humanitarian aid, mainly food and medicine, for Palestinians in the besieged enclave of Gaza.
+Organizers say about 50 small vessels with around 500 activists from dozens of countries are taking part in the flotilla, which is carrying a symbolic amount of humanitarian aid — mainly food and medicine — for Palestinians in Gaza.

 The 23-month war has led to a humanitarian catastrophe in the territory that has seen much of it reduced to rubble.
 The world’s leading authority on the food crisis has declared famine in Gaza’s largest city.

 Activists hope their actions will focus attention on the plight of Palestinians.
-They say the flotilla is the largest attempt to date to break Israel’s maritime blockade of the Gaza Strip, which has now lasted 18 years, long predating the current war in Gaza.
+They say the flotilla is the largest attempt to date to break Israel’s maritime blockade of the Gaza Strip, which has now lasted 18 years, long predating the current war.

 Israel says the blockade is needed to prevent Hamas from importing arms, while critics consider it collective punishment.